 If you’re like me and prefer street food and rustic dishes to fine dining, then these are the types of dishes you’ll want to look for in France.

-Like the baguette, the crepe is what I remember most about my one trip to Paris.
+Like the baguette and French pastries, the crepe is one of the things I enjoyed most about Paris.
 It’s originally from Brittany in the northwest region of France but it’s made its way to many other parts of the world.

 A crepe is a very thin type of pancake.
 It can be sweet or savory and filled with any number of ingredients.
 The simplest forms can be made with just powdered sugar, but there are more elaborate crepes like the popular flambeed crepes suzette and the savory Breton galettes.